isaiah-perumalla/crossbytes/README.md

 # atomicbytes
-provides atomic view of slices of contiguous memory  allows type to be accessed with memory ordering semantics
+Provides atomic view of slices of contiguous memory, allows bytes to be accessed with memory ordering semantics low-level bytes buffer used to build lock-free Inter-thread or Inter process communication (IPC)